helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 ### BigNumber.js

-Since Solidity deals with integers up to 2^256, we need to utilise Bignumber.js to represent these large integers in Javascript (maximum 2^53).
+Since Solidity deals with integers up to 2^256, we need to utilise Bignumber.js to represent large integers in Javascript (maximum 2^53).
-To ensure comaptibility make sure you install version 4.1.0 of Bignumber.js.
+To ensure compatibility make sure you install version 4.1.0 of Bignumber.js.

 `npm install bignumber.js @ ^4.1.0`

 ### Web3

 Web3 is a library used to interface with the blockchain.
-We're currently using version 0.2.0 as 1.0 introduces breaking changes.
+We're currently using version 0.2.0 as 1.0.0 introduces breaking changes.
-To ensure compatibility please make sure you install/pass a 0.2.0 version of web3 to 8x.js
+To ensure compatibility please make sure you instantiate a 0.2.0 version of web3 to 8x.js

 `npm install web3 @ ^0.2.0`